TommyHongsf/Bicycle-Store-Project/README.md

-# Bike-Store-Project
+# Bicycle-Store-Project
-Data analysis and visualization project with imaginary Bike Store data using SQL/Excel/Tableau.
+Data analysis and visualization project for the Executive Team at a theoretical Bicycle Retail Store.
 Data is combined and pulled from SQL and then imported into Excel/Tableau for visualization in the form of a dynamic dashboard.

 Install and run: